sr9IVY/SecureDataTransmission/README.md

 In terrminal type python main.py
-Enter the data as requested in the prompt for the two accounts: user user123                                    admin admin123 The Successful Run Recording of the program is shown in the recodingOffTerminal
+Enter the data as requested in the prompt for the two accounts: user user123                                    admin admin123 The Successful Run Recording of the program is shown in the recodingOfAppRun directory.
+Click this file and click the word icon to open the Terminal output of the run of the program